junxit/us-congress-bills-115/bill.md

 - **(2)** Under the laws of Spain and Mexico, land grant-mercedes included thousands of acres of land that was owned and used by the communities, within the land grant-merced boundaries, in common.
 This included guaranteed right to the use of water, forest, pasture, minerals and other natural resources located on the common lands.
 - **(3)** The Treaty of Guadalupe Hidalgo as affirmed by the Protocol of Querétaro protects property rights of land grants-mercedes in the territory ceded by Mexico to the United States of America.
 - **(4)** Property rights include land, land title, water rights, natural resource rights, mineral rights, and rights to physical access.
-- **(5)** Congress has enacted several major public land laws subject to valid existing rights including the Organic Administration Act of 1897 (16 U.S.C.
+- **(5)** Congress has enacted several major Federal land laws subject to valid existing rights including the Organic Administration Act of 1897 (16 U.S.C.
 473 et seq.), the Taylor Grazing Act (43 U.S.C.
 315 et seq.), the Multiple Use and Sustained Yield Act of 1960 (16 U.S.C.
 528 et seq.), and the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.).
 - **(6)** Various provisions of the Treaty of Guadalupe Hidalgo have not yet been fully implemented in the spirit of the United States Constitution, article VI, section 2.
 - **(7)** Serious questions remain regarding the rightful ownership of lands in several western and southwestern States.
-Certain public lands are the focus of such questions.
+Certain Federal lands are the focus of such questions.
 - **(8)** The Gadsden Purchase incorporated by reference the property protection provisions of the Treaty of Guadalupe Hidalgo.
 - **(9)** Land claim commissions, appointed by Congress, have successfully examined disputed land possession claims.
 - **(10)** The United States Government has recognized and upheld usufruct rights for other indigenous groups.